lix-project/lix/doc/manual/src/advanced-topics/post-build-hook.md

 # Conclusion

-We now have a Nix installation configured to automatically sign and upload every local build to a remote binary cache.
+We now have a Lix installation configured to automatically sign and upload every local build to a remote binary cache.

 Before deploying this to production, be sure to consider the